MMR-GRPO: Accelerating GRPO-Style Training through Diversity-Aware Reward Reweighting: Experimental Settings

+We conduct experiments with three model scales from two different model families of Deepseek-AI\footnote{ \url{https://huggingface.co/deepseek-ai}}: DeepSeek-R1-Distill-Qwen-1.5B , DeepSeek-R1-Distill-Qwen-7B, and DeepSeek-R1-Distill-Llama-8B.
 All models are initialized from publicly available checkpoints from Huggingface.
 Larger models (7B and 8B) employ LoRA \cite{hu2021loralowrankadaptationlarge} for parameter-efficient fine-tuning (see Appendix~\ref{app:lora} for details).
 For embedding extraction, we use \texttt{jina-embeddings-v2-small-en}\footnote{ \url{https://huggingface.co/jinaai/jina-embeddings-v2-small-en}}, which provide strong semantic representations while maintaining computational efficiency.